 ‘It’s not fair,’ he said flatly.

-The entire process took but a few seconds, though it seemed a lot longer than that to the King.
-When it was over, he stood over his dead friend.
+The entire process took just seconds, and when it was over, the king stood over Aurin’s bloody, lifeless body.
 He would grieve for him deeply, but not right now.
 First, he had a job to do.
-He had to be the ruler that the kingdom needed.
+He had to be the ruler his kingdom needed him to be.

-He looked briefly back at Aurin and then looked upwards, toward the sounds of death and torture.
-Then with his mission clear, he was gone.
+Looking briefly back at Aurin, the king made a silent promise to end the war, ensuring that the old man’s sacrifice would not be in vain, and then he looked upwards, towards the sounds of torture and death and with his mission clear, he was gone.

 Thanks ever so much for reading all the way down to here if you, I really appreciate it.